fabriziosalmi/any-to-mp4/examples/long_txt_to_video_with_TTS_polly/README.md

 - convert txt file to audio with TTS reading the text file content
 - convert as many chunks of text required to make 1280x720 html page with chunked text content
 - make a screenshot of each generated web page
-- make a video with TTS reading as audio synced with the slideshow of screenshots
+- make a video with TTS reading synced with the screenshots slideshow

 ### Requirements